ldwedari/GitVersion/docs/input/docs/reference/modes/manual-deployment.md

 ---

-Having not the necessity to deploy the build artifacts on every commit is an indecation of using the __Manual Deployment__ mode.
+Having not the necessity to deploy the build artifacts on every commit is an indication of using the __Manual Deployment__ mode.
 This mode can be used to remain on the same pre-released version until it has been deployed dedicatedly.

 ## How Manual Deployment affects GitVersion